 Common Foreign and Security Policy, CFSP

 The EU started as a common market designed to allow free movement of people and goods between European countries.
-Since then, the countries involved have agreed to have other common policies.
+Since then the countries involved have agreed to have other common policies.

 A Common Foreign and Security Policy was developed through the so-called "Pillar II" of the EU treaties.
-The principles of this were set out in Title V of the Nice Treaty.

 Notes